marekjm/viuavm/CONTRIBUTING.markdown

 **Documentation**

 As always, the documentation is lacking.
-If you're interested in writing documentation have a go at [docs repository](https://github.com/marekjm/docs.viuavm.org).
+If you're interested in writing documentation have a go at it.

 **Code samples**